By Holly Reisem Hanna

 Aside from being a great home-based business opportunity, becoming a travel agent offers some amazing perks.

 If you enjoy travel, you might love the chance to take “FAM trips” or “familiarization trips” to various locales.
-Cruise lines, hotels and tour guides know that the best way for you to sell their services is to become familiar with them yourself—so they offer all kinds of perks, including complimentary and deeply discounted fares, as well as opportunities to use their services and explore all your amazing options.
+Cruise lines, hotels and tour guides know that the best way for you to sell their services is to become familiar with them yourself—so they offer all kinds of perks, including complementary and deeply discounted fares, as well as opportunities to use their services and explore all your amazing options.

 You can also save big on your own travel with great discounts!
 You’ll score awesome deals before anyone else even hears about them, and as a travel agent, you’ll have access to even greater discounts because, of course, the more you travel, the more business experience you rack up.